tonydang11/Small_GPU/CS365_Report.md

 <img width="1850" height="1080" alt="image" src="https://github.com/user-attachments/assets/30ecd9e8-cf1d-498c-be75-33409c3fab96" />

 #### 2.3 Decoder Testbench
+Purpose of the Decoder Testbench

-The Decoder Testbench verifies the correctness of instruction decoding by ensuring that each field within the instruction word is properly extracted.
-The decoder splits a 16-bit instruction into multiple components, including opcode, destination register, source registers, and immediate value.
+The Decoder Testbench is designed to verify the correctness of instruction decoding by ensuring that each field within a 16-bit instruction word is properly extracted.
+Its purpose is to confirm that the decoder correctly generates the opcode, destination register, source register fields, and immediate value for downstream processing.

+Code Analysis

 In the testbench, several predefined instruction patterns are applied sequentially to the decoder input.
-These patterns are chosen to cover different bit configurations and validate that all output fields respond correctly to changes in the instruction value.
+These patterns are selected to cover different bit configurations and verify that all decoded output fields respond correctly to changes in the instruction value.

 The decoded outputs are continuously monitored and displayed whenever the instruction input changes.
 This allows verification that the opcode and operand fields are updated consistently and without delay.

-Through these directed test cases and real-time monitoring, the testbench confirms that the decoder accurately interprets instruction formats and provides correct control and data signals for downstream execution units.
+Through directed test cases and real-time monitoring, the testbench confirms that the decoder accurately interprets instruction formats and produces correct control and data signals for subsequent execution units.
 ```
 // decoder_tb.v